Seven steps to social media success

 Step 5 – Schedule that content

-Facebook has a good scheduler and if your Instagram account is linked you can also schedule there, but beware of doing one post for both channels, as your tags won’t work in both and your links won’t be active in Instagram.
+Facebook has a good scheduler and if your Instagram account is linked you can also schedule there.
+However, beware of doing one post for both channels.
+Your tags won’t work in both and your links won’t be active in Instagram.
 I suggest doing different versions for each channel.

-There are a number of other scheduling tools with free and paid options, Hootsuite now limits the amount of posts you can schedule and the amount of accounts you can have on the free version.
-So we’ve recently moved over to Publer where you can schedule unlimited posts and have 5 accounts for around 70€ per year, or 50 posts over 5 accounts for free.
+There are a number of other scheduling tools with free and paid options, Hootsuite is excellent, but now limits the amount of posts you can schedule and the amount of accounts you can have on the free version.
+We’ve moved over to Publer where you can schedule unlimited posts and have 5 accounts for around 70€ per year, or 50 posts over 5 accounts for free.
 However, there are more free options if you’re only managing your own accounts and only have a few channels.
 Have a look around, and see which option works best for what you want to do.

-When you are scheduling and mentioning other businesses or people you should tag them (however it’s poor etiquette to just tag people in your post that you know have large followings and nothing to do with the content).
-This will notify them and they are likely to interact with your post, liking, commenting or perhaps sharing.
+When you are scheduling and mentioning other businesses or people you should tag them.
+However it’s poor etiquette to just tag people in your post that you know have large followings and nothing to do with the content.
+Tagging will notify them and they are likely to interact with your post, liking, commenting or perhaps sharing.
 This significantly expands the reach of your post, so is recommended where possible.

 Lastly, remember those call to actions and the links through to your website.
 Use blogs and guides to push people through to your website and try and capture their details so you can follow up with them.